Craig Gotsman

+Craig Gotsman is a Distinguished Professor of Computer Science at New Jersey Institute of Technology (NJIT).

-Craig Gotsman is the Dean of the Ying Wu College of Computing at the New Jersey Institute of Technology (NJIT), where he is a Distinguished Professor.
-Before NJIT, he was the Founding Director of the joint Jacobs Technion-Cornell Innovation Institute at Cornell Tech.
+He was previously Dean of the Ying Wu College of Computing at NJIT between 2017-2023.
+Prior, he was one of the founders of the Cornell Tech campus in New York City and the founding director of the joint Jacobs Technion-Cornell Innovation Institute there.

+During 2024, he was Professor of Electrical and Computer Engineering at the University of Miami.

 Early life

 Born in the UK, Gotsman spent his early childhood in South Africa.
 His family immigrated to Israel in 1973.

 He was awarded all his academic degrees, including a PhD in Computer Science in 1991, from the Hebrew University of Jerusalem.

 During 1984–89, Gotsman served as an officer in the Technological R&D Unit of the Israel Defense Forces, retiring from active reserve duty in 2005 with the rank of major.

 Academic career

 Specializing in computer graphics and geometry processing, Gotsman joined the Computer Science Department at the Technion – Israel Institute of Technology in Haifa as an assistant professor in 1991.
 In 2005 he co-founded the Center for Graphics and Geometric Computing, and in 2006 he became the first incumbent of the Technion's Hewlett-Packard Chair in Computer Engineering.

-Gotsman was Visiting Professor at Harvard University and Research Scientist at MIT during 2003–2004, Visiting Professor at INRIA, Sophia Antipolis in 2006 and Visiting Professor at ETH Zurich in 2010.
-He was appointed Founding Director of the joint Jacobs Technion-Cornell Innovation Institute at Cornell Tech. and served on the faculty there between 2012 and 2016.
+Gotsman was visiting professor at Harvard University and research scientist at MIT during 2003–2004, visiting professor at INRIA, Sophia Antipolis in 2006 and visiting professor at ETH Zurich in 2010.
+He was appointed founding director of the joint Jacobs Technion-Cornell Innovation Institute at Cornell Tech. and served on the faculty there between 2012 and 2016.